Congratulations and welcome! You’ve been accepted to the 2021 Fall entering class at Suffolk University Law School.

 To apply for financial aid, complete the Free Application for Federal Student Aid (FAFSA), available now at fafsa.ed.gov.
 Suffolk Law awards financial aid on a rolling basis.
 Apply by the March 1 priority filing deadline.

-Reserve your seat in the 2020 class by paying your nonrefundable $500 deposit.
-Deadlines vary, so check your admit letter for the deadline.
+Reserve your seat in the entering 2021 class by paying your nonrefundable $500 deposit.
+Deadlines vary, so check your admit letter for your deadline.

-Our Admitted Student Day Open House will be held in April and is a great way to meet your classmates, try out a mock class and talk to professors.
+Our Admitted Student Day Open House will be held in April and is a great way to meet your future classmates, try out a mock class, and talk to professors.

 We will send your login information to the email address you used when you applied.